trustly/trustly-client-php/README.md

 If you find problem in the code or want to extend it feel free to fork it and send us a pull request.

-This code is written for PHP 5.5.
-Requires the following modules for working: bcmath, openssl, curl, mbstring and json.
+This code should work with PHP 5 (>= 5.2.0).
+PHP modules needed are: bcmath, openssl, curl, mbstring and json.

 Overview